 The Board of Directors monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on income and is measured consistently in the consolidated fin ancial statements.
+Segment performance is evaluated based on revenue & gross profit and is measured consistently in the consolidated financial statements.